Canadian Abortion Rights Action League: Archives

+To better understand the history and work of the Canadian Abortion Rights Action League, it is helpful to look at the records that have been preserved over time.
 There is a Canadian Abortion Rights Action League fond at Library and Archives Canada.
 The archival reference number is R3420, former archival reference number MG28-I453.
 The fond contains archival material ranging from 1974 to 2003.
 It includes 11.97 meters of textual records; 2 photographs; and 1 16mm film.
+These records are important because they help show the history and work of the organization over time.